-Budgeted cost: £8,000
+Budgeted cost: £9,292

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
-Training for staff to ensure assessments are interpreted and administered correctly.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 1,2,4 Improve the quality of personal, social and emotional learning.
 Personal social and emotional approaches will be embedded into routine educational practices and supported by professional development and training for staff.
 Ensure all children have access to enrichment activities available in school through funded places There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, attendance behaviour and relationships with peers).
 3,5 Purchase resources and fund teacher training/ release time to support improved teaching of oracy across school.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading 1,2,4
+By embedding dialogic activities across There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading 1,2,4 the school curriculum, it can support pupils to articulate key ideas, consolidate understanding and extend vocabulary. ils un-

-By embedding dia-

-logic activities across

-the school curriculum,

-it can support pupils

-to articulate key

-ideas, consolidate un-

-derstanding and ex-

-tend vocabulary.